alvinteh/appcore/README.md

 To-do
 -------

-* Implement unit tests for Collections and Persistence modules
+* Re-implement syncing for Collections.CollectionGroup.
 * Implement dependency injection
   * Implement support for calling Am.Controller.create() using model names (as opposed to references)
   * Implement default routes for controller actions based on a provided list of controller names